Oso Cloud Data Model

 💡

-It is common for fact names (also called “predicates”) to take the form verb_subject, like has_role, is_public, has_parent, is_active, etc. This makes it a bit clearer that the fact describes its first argument.
+It is common for fact names (also called "predicates") to take the form verb_object, like has_role, is_public.
+This way you can "read" a fact like "<first arg> <predicate> <remaining args>", e.g. "Alice has_role admin".
 This is just a convention, however — you can name facts whatever you like!

 Using facts in a policy